momentohq/public-dev-docs/docs/topics/develop/patterns/asynchronous-processing.md

 ```
 6. The subscriber to `topic 2` should now be receiving the uppercase messages, and logging the messages to the console!

 And that is it!
+This Topics pattern allows for clients to be completely agnostic of the downstream consumer, and allows flexibility down the line for consuming messages from the client.
 For a more complete example of using Webhooks for event processing, checkout our EventBridge [example](/topics/integrations/lambda-handler), and our [blog post](https://www.gomomento.com/blog/how-to-use-webhooks-and-momento-topics-to-build-a-multi-language-chat-app) about using this pattern to create a multi-language chat application.